jalanb/pym/docs/index.rst

 An editor is an interface between a person and structured text.
 The person has a keyboard and sees a window, hitting keys changes the window.
 The person first needs to learn which keys lead to which changes on screen.

-An editor has an IU.
-This is like a UI but the other way around: I have a screen, you have a keyboard.
-I have various wee snippets of code and stuff that I could be after showing you, you have the means to choose between them.
-Assuming your capacity for choosing is infinite, so I need to get some interesting stuff to show you.
+I have a screen, you have a keyboard.
+I have code (and stuff) that I could show you, you have the means to choose between them.
+Assuming your capacity for choosing is infinite, so I need to know which code you'd like to look at.
+So we'll start with disk structures - trees with directories and files.
+And some recognisable patterns.
+Sounds like a similar structure to real code (modules are trees with blocks and lines), but simpler.

 Structured text is ever a snapshot from a flow of ideas the coder has about the program being created.
 On a good day the ideas flow toward some runnable tree which works, but on a bad day they `chase around random forests <https://en.wikipedia.org/wiki/Mind_monkey>`_, crashing blindly into `insects <https://en.wikipedia.org/wiki/Software_bug>`_.
 It is important to store correct program text, more important to grasp ideas behind that text, and most important to grok the flow.